cosmos/governance/submitting.md

 3. `--from gavin` is the account key that pays the transaction fee and deposit amount
 4. `--gas 500000` is the maximum amount of gas permitted to be used to process the transaction
    - the more content there is in the description of your proposal, the more gas your transaction will consume
-   - if the number isn't high enough and there isn't enough gas to process your transaction, the transaction will fail
+   - if this number isn't high enough and there isn't enough gas to process your transaction, the transaction will fail
-   - the transaction will only use the amount of gas needed to be processed
+   - the transaction will only use the amount of gas needed to process the transaction
-5. `--fees` is flat rate incentive for a validator to process your transaction
+5. `--fees` is a flat-rate incentive for a validator to process your transaction
    - the network still accepts zero fees, but many nodes will not transmit your transaction to the network without a minimum fee
    - many nodes (including the Figment node) use a minimum fee to disincentivize transaction spamming
    - 7500uatom is equal to 0.0075 ATOM